 A few benefits have become already visible, mainly the increase in performance and the acquisition of new skills when being pushed away from the comfort zone.
 However, the list of advantages does not stop there.

-- Increase in productivity: Comfort is a productivity killer.
+Comfort is a productivity killer.
 If we do not have the sense of uneasiness to complete a given work before a deadline, we tend to postpone and do the minimum work required.
 This phenomenon is often seen in students procrastinating.
-If the deadline for an assignment is far, the work they put in tends to be low.
+If the deadline for an assignment is far, the work they put in could tend to be on the low side.
 However, as soon as the deadline is approaching, they start to increase their productivity drastically as they are now in the optimal performance zone.

-- Expansion of your boundaries in the future: Leaving the comfort zone creates a feeling of anxiety which has to be coped with.
-The more times you leave your state of comfort, the better you are able to cope with this increase of anxiety.
+Leaving the comfort zone creates a feeling of anxiety that has to be coped with.
+The more times you leave your state of comfort, the better you are able to cope with this increase in anxiety.
 This allows you to become accustomed to this state of optimal anxiety where you perform at your best.
 Ultimately you are willing to push yourself more when repeatedly exposed to the unknown.

 It sounds difficult, but try to see failure as your teacher.
 What did this negative experience teach you?
-You can use this knowledge to increase your chance of success for the future.
+You can use this knowledge to increase your chance of success in the future.

-If you are willing to improve your skills to leave the comfort zone, stick to people that do exactly that.
-The influence of them will certainly have an effect on your behaviour.
+If you are willing to improve your skills to leave your comfort zone, stick to people that do exactly that.
+Their influence of them will certainly have an effect on your behavior.

 We have all been there.
 A task that we are afraid of is waiting and we say “I don’t have time for this right now!”
-Most of the times though, you are lying to yourself.
-Instead be honest and say “I’m afraid to do this!”.
+Most of the time though, you are lying to yourself.
+Instead, be honest and say “I’m afraid to do this!”.
 Confronting your fears will increase your chances of moving forward more easily.

 Start by taking small steps when moving out of your comfort zone.
 Try making a plan of goals you want to achieve.
 Try to not be overambitious in a short period of time or you risk becoming demotivated.
 It is essential for you, to return to your comfort zone from time to time as explained in the next paragraph.